pywr/pywr/docs/source/extending_pywr/extending_pywr_parameters.rst

 `Cython Documentation <https://cython.readthedocs.io/en/latest/>`_.

 The easiest way to compile and run custom parameters written in Cython is using the ``pyximport`` command, which compiles pyx modules at runtime.
-If you parameter is linking to a foreign library you may need to compile using a ``setup.py`` in order to pass linker arguments.
+If the parameter is linking to a foreign library you may need to compile using a ``setup.py`` in order to pass linker arguments.

 The example below demonstrates a custom parameter which uses a function from a foreign library (the ``pow`` function